banyancomputer/dataprep-iac/BENCHMARK.md

 ## Supported instance types
 - hetzner
   - This is an AX101 dedicated server from Hetzner.
-- local
-  - This is your local machine.

 ## Setting up your environment
 Read the documentation for your instance type in `inventory/<instance_type>/README.md`.